 Are you a small business owner looking to compete in the government contracting space?
 The Equity in Contracting Initiative provides targeted assistance to help small businesses compete to win government contracts and emphasizes diversity to create a more equitable environment.

-Apply now for Session 1; keep reading for eligibility requirements.
+Apply now — keep reading for eligibility requirements.

 Supported by the Wells Fargo Open for Business Fund